-If your pressure your children into marriage and they end up with the wrong spouse, they will hold you responsible and blame you for their misfortune, imagine the emotional you will experience.
+If your pressure your children into marriage and they end up with the wrong spouse, they will hold you responsible and blame you for their misfortune, imagine the emotional hell you will experience knowing it was pressure from you that drove them into a bad marriage.
 It is absolutely in order to remind your children when you think it’s time for them to settle down and start a family, the manner in which this is done makes the whole difference.
 The message should be subtle and loving, cajoling and trying to blackmail them by cutting them off financially or constantly pointing out their peers who are married and/or making snide comments about their single status will put pressure on them and may make them rush into an unsavoury marriage.

 I have a son and three daughters who I can give an arm and a leg for, I will die from heartbreak if anyone of them is condemned to a life of emotional and physical abuse due to a bad marriage which I contributed to by putting pressure on them to marry at a particular time.
 I cannot go through the rigours of finding the huge resources. time. love and care required to train my children only to condemn them to a life of misery just to be a father inlaw.
 I’d rather they remain single and alive than to endure a bad marriage.